 Wednesday Web Resources: Free Stuff to Save Your Business Money

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Since I started this feature on the Daily Dose, I've begun hearing from a lot of companies that would love their online tools to be mentioned in this space.
+Opinions expressed by Entrepreneur contributors are their own.Since I started this feature on the Daily Dose, I've begun hearing from a lot of companies that would love their online tools to be mentioned in this space.
 But their tools cost money!
 I'm sticking to my philosophy that all my Wednesday Web resources should be free, free, free.

 Here's this week's crop of free tools to help you avoid bad customers, cut your costs, promote your business locally, or start a new Web-based business.

 Wondering whether you should let that new customer pay on credit?
 You might want to check with BadCustomer.com first.
 This free site is compiling a vast database of information on customers who've done chargebacks in the past--disputed charges on their card and gotten them removed.
 If you see a pattern there, you might want to ask the customer to pay cash.

 The site provides merchants with information to put on their Web site about their use of BadCustomer as a possible deterrent to anyone who has a habit of trying to get their charges reversed.
 Will that really stop the problem?
 Not sure, but in any case, you'll know more about the prospective customer's credit-card history this way.
 Interestingly, the site appears to make its money on the other side of the coin, doing dispute resolution for consumers.

 Avoiding bad customers should save you some money and aggravation.
 If you'd like to save more, there's BillShrink for Business.
 The BillShrink site, which launched last month, has a business module where you can compare rates on nearly 50 different credit cards to make sure you get the best deal.
 The site also appears to be readying comparison engines for savings accounts and certificates of deposit (CDs), as well as wireless service.